arijitthegame/Fast-Attention/README.md

 Future Work: Add the HRF variant (Angular Hybrid) defined in https://openreview.net/pdf?id=EMigfE6ZeS.
 The current code is too slow and not properly optimized for GPU/TPU.

 ########################
-Based on current results and results from https://arxiv.org/abs/2107.07999, should default to RPE.
+Based on ongoing work and results from our work, we should default to RPE.
 Currently out of scope : develop TPU friendly RPE aka optimize the current implementation, the main bottleneck being fft not optimized for TPUs.